 ** Jamison will follow up to obtain bids to address these issues to present at the next Board meeting.

 ** At Chris’ request, Holly will contact Brian Neiman Insurance on the Island which is local Chris’ agent to see if his agency can provide a second

+Holly made a motion to accept the Artemis renewal quote contingent on whether a second, lower bid can be obtained since the renewal will take place before the next Board meeting.
+Derrick seconded the motion.
+The motion was unanimously approved as presented.